digitalme-my/NXLAuth-iOS/README.md

 Want to try out NXLAuth?
 Just [CLICK HERE](https://github.com/nexlife/NXLAuth-iOS-example) to try out our Demo App

-Follow the instructions in [Demo App README.md](https://github.com/nexlife/NXLAuth-iOS-example) to configure with your own OAuth client (you need to update 3 configuration points with your client info to try the demo).
+Follow the instructions in [the Demo app README.md](https://github.com/nexlife/NXLAuth-iOS-example) to configure with your own OAuth client (you need to update 3 configuration points with your client info to try the demo).